 Red Flags During the Initial Consultation

 The initial consultation is your opportunity to assess whether a financial advisor is a good fit for your needs.
-It’s a crucial stage to identify potential problems early on.
-Be alert for these red flags that may indicate the advisor isn’t acting in your best interest:
+It’s a crucial stage to identify potential financial advisor red flags early on.
+Be alert for these warning signs that may indicate the advisor isn’t acting in your best interest.

 Red Flag #1: Promises Unrealistically High Returns